Empower Your Practice

 1. Planning and selections.
 Before starting the EHR implementation process, you should create an EHR implementation plan.
 This way, you can ensure that the EHR implementation process goes smoothly.
 At this stage, you should also research various EHR systems and choose the one that best fits your medical practice’s needs.

 2. Adaptation and implementation.
 It’s important that you prepare your staff to transition to an EHR system.
-As such, make sure to involve your staff in the EHR implementation process by providing them with EHR training.
+As such, make sure to involve your staff in the change management process by providing them with EHR training.
 It’s also useful to educate both your staff and your patients about the benefits of EHR.

 4. Data migration and training.
 If your medical practice is expanding, you may find that your EHR system no longer suits your needs.
 As such, you might want to migrate your medical data to another EHR system.
-Providing your staff with the necessary training can help your practice to make this transition easier.
+Providing your staff with the necessary training can help your practice to provide data security and increase patient satisfaction.

 EHR implementation is a complicated process, so it’s crucial to break it down into easily manageable steps.